sai-dev/sai-server/README.md

 - `winnercolor`: color of the winner
 - `winnerhash`: hash of the winner network

+## users

+- `_id`: internal identifier
+- `username`: username for the user
+- `email`: email of the user
+- `password`: sha256 hashed password for the user
+- `active`: true if the account is active.
+Initially false, it is changes to true after confirmation.
+- `token`: randomly generated string used for email confirmation.
+It is deleted after confirmation.

 # API and inner working

 This is a very brief documentation of the web API of the server.